-Fact: the anti-socialist never doubts for a moment his adaptability to labor honestly for the co-operative commonwealth, but he is dreadfully worried for fear without even a letter of introduction, sat by and smiled, while the surgeons shifted pints of his red blood into the veins of a poor anaemic chap from Canada.
+Fact: the anti-socialist never doubts for a moment his adaptability to labor honestly for the co-operative commonwealth, but he is dreadfully worried for fear somebody else will turn work-dodger. without even a letter of introduction, sat by and smiled, while the surgeons shifted pints of his red blood into the veins of a poor anaemic chap from Canada.